Manga: Ouran High School Host Club aka: Ouran Highschool Host Club

 Down the Rabbit Hole: Not only does Haruhi compare the experience of being in the Host Club to being in another world, but the door to the music room heavily symbolizes this in several episodes.
-There is also an episode that directly parodies Alice in Wonderland.
+There is also an episode that directly parodies Alice's Adventures in Wonderland.
 By the end, she says that around here, it's hard to tell when she's asleep or awake.

 Dysfunction Junction: They’re pretty mild compared to some of the lengths this trope can go to, but all of the main characters and many minor characters have major personality quirks because of, or are entirely driven by, bizarre or unhappy childhoods or events in their family history (with the arguable exception of Mori).

-The Host Club and Haruhi especially gives Tamaki this in chapter 68 of the manga, making him realize that no matter what happens, if he (unbeknowst to Haruhi) decides to pursue her romantically, the Host Club will not be broken.
+The Host Club and Haruhi especially gives Tamaki this in Chapter 68 of the manga, making him realize that no matter what happens, if he (unbeknowst to Haruhi) decides to pursue her romantically, the Host Club will not be broken.

-Though played straight with Tamaki's backstory, which their customers reveals in one of the final chapters to have been aware of, but they were fine with it because of his kind nature.
+Played straight with Tamaki's backstory, which their customers reveals in one of the final chapters to have been aware of, but they were fine with it because of his kind nature.

 Everyone Can See It: Subtly in the anime, but much more obvious in the manga.
 After Haruhi realizes her feelings for Tamaki it's unbelivably obvious to everyone EXCEPT him.
 Honey and Mori seemed to be the first to notice Hikaru's and Kaoru's budding feelings for Haruhi, as well.
-Kyouya may have seen it, too.
+Kyoya may have seen it, too.

-Expository Hairstyle Change: Initially parodied by Hikaru and Kaoru when they dye their hair pink and blue after a staged fight because they were bored.
+Initially parodied by Hikaru and Kaoru when they dye their hair pink and blue after a staged fight because they were bored.
 Played straight later in the manga when Hikaru dyes his hair darker after he and Kaoru have a real fight.
 This is a big turning point for them and shows that they permanently want to be seen as separate people.
 They even move into separate bedrooms.

 Haruhi's hair is a mess on the first appearance, which adds to her masculine and poor appearance.
 The Host Club gives her a hairstyle which makes her look boyishly cute.
 Flashbacks show she used to wear her hair in a waist-length Hime Cut which made her look very feminine indeed.
 The original cut is later explained away as being a self-inflicted emergency cut after Haruhi got gum in her hair.